ML-Astra/TurnAbout/README.md

     GET /hb
 ```
 HeartBeat is meant to ensure you have a connection to the TurnAbout server instance to make changes.

+## To be done

+- Redo the Create pathway to split team names and scores

+- Add intergrations for certain games like League of Legends, Apex Legends, etc.

+- Add/Fix update pathway to allow modification of exsisting game files.

 ## Authors
 - Morgan 'Astra' Lewis
     - [@ML-Astra](https://www.github.com/ML-Astra)
     - [Twitch](https://www.twitch.tv/ML_Astra)